 - Across the United States, Enbridge’s capital expenditures totaled $2.59 billion, while our operating and administrative expenditures totaled $2.22 billion.

-- Enbridge’s workforce included 111 Oklahoma-based permanent and temporary employees, and provisioned contractors, at year’s end;
+- Enbridge’s workforce included 132 Oklahoma-based permanent and temporary employees, and provisioned contractors, at year’s end.

-- Enbridge paid $9.5 million in base salary to our Oklahoma-based permanent and temporary employees—much of that injected directly into the state economy; and
+- Enbridge paid more than $11.2 million in total wages to our Oklahoma-based permanent and temporary employees—much of that injected directly into the state economy.

 Enbridge’s presence in the community fuels quality of life through ongoing tax revenue.
 In 2020: